cse110-sp23-group21/cse110-sp23-group21/admin/meetings/052123-sprint1meeting copy.md

 - map of islands, each island is a country that a fortune telling method is based off of
 - islands cannot be simple (pins on an icon), but also not too complex
 - solid blue background?
-- component usage could be one wway of improving complexity over icons
+- component usage could be one way of improving complexity over icons

 ## Backend meeting:
+- Implementation detail of the engine
+- how should we connect to miniapps
+- input output should be hard coded and be one-to-one

 ###  Decisions